microsoft/Kusto-Query-Language/doc/partitionoperator.md

 This strategy is for legacy purposes only, and indicated by the use of `hint.strategy=legacy` or by not including a strategy indication at all.
 See the following example:

+This query will run two subqueries:
+* When x == 1, the query will return all rows from StormEvents that has InjuriesIndirect == 1.
+* When x == 2, the query will return all rows from StormEvents that has InjuriesIndirect == 2.

+the final result is the union of these 2 subqueries.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto
 range x from 1 to 2 step 1